nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting an animal

-1. Deleting a person while all persons are being shown
+1. Deleting an animal while all animals are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all animals using the `list` command.
+Multiple animals in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete 123`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: The animal with an ID of 123 deleted from the list.
+Details of the deleted animal shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No animal is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is smaller than the requisite size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Deleting an animal while not all animals are being shown

+   1. Prerequisites: Use `find 455` command to list animals that contain 455 in any of their fields.
+      2 animals are listed: an anaconda named 455 and a lion named Simba with an ID of 455.

+   1. Test case: `delete 455`<br>
+      Expected: Simba with an ID of 455 is deleted from the list.
+Details of the deleted animal shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `delete 123`<br>
+      Expected: No animal is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is smaller than the requisite size)<br>
+      Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+   1. To simulate a missing/corrupted data file, delete the `data/zookeepbook.json` file.

-1. _{ more test cases …​ }_
+   1. Re-launch the app by double-clicking the jar file.<br>
+      Expected: The sample ZooKeepBook will be loaded as the new `data/zookeepbook.json` file.

+1. Auto-saving feature

+   1. After launching the application, perform actions that edit the ZooKeepBook, such as `add` or `delete`.
+Close the window.

+   1. Re-launch the application.
+The changes that you just made should be reflected in the ZooKeepBook UI.